executablebooks/MyST-Parser/docs/using/sphinx.md

-# Parsing MyST with the Sphinx Document Generator
+# Parsing MyST with Sphinx

 Sphinx is a documentation generator for building a website or book from multiple source documents and assets.
 To get started with Sphinx, see their [Quickstart Guide](https://www.sphinx-doc.org/en/master/usage/quickstart.html).